Join us on YugabyteDB Community Slack

 Z | Gizmo

-function is best used by an input of a series or a set of data as done in SQL rows.
+In the example above, you explore the LEFT function, but the string_agg function is best used by an input of a series or a set of data as done in SQL rows.
 The example shows how the aggregated string has its own order by compared to the outer SQL which is the vendors being classified A-Z.

-function that reverses the contents of text in a simple manner as shown in the next example.
+There is also the REVERSE function that reverses the contents of text in a simple manner as shown in the next example.

 yb_demo=# select reverse(to_char(current_date, 'DD-MON-YYYY'));